MicrosoftDocs/query-docs/query-languages/dax/previousday-function-dax.md

 ---
-title: "PREVIOUSDAY Function (DAX) | Microsoft Docs" ms.custom: ""
+title: "PREVIOUSDAY Function (DAX) | Microsoft Docs" ms.service: powerbi ms.date: 4/13/2018
-ms.date: "12/28/2017"
-ms.prod: "powerbi"
-ms.reviewer: ""
+ms.reviewer: minewiskan
-ms.suite: ""
-ms.technology:
-  - "analysis-services"
-  - "daxlang"
-ms.tgt_pltfrm: ""
-ms.topic: "language-reference"
+ms.topic: reference
-f1_keywords:
-  - "sql13.as.daxref.PREVIOUSDAY.f1"
-helpviewer_keywords:
-  - "PREVIOUSDAY function"
-ms.assetid: a8047218-fd06-4c38-8d0a-36f776c26a01
-caps.latest.revision: 7
-author: "Minewiskan"
+author: minewiskan
-ms.author: "owend"
+ms.author: owend
-manager: "kfile"
+manager: kfile
 ---
 # PREVIOUSDAY Function (DAX)
 Returns a table that contains a column of all dates representing the day that is previous to the first date in the **dates** column, in the current context.